spring-projects/spring-framework/spring-web-reactive/README.md

  - GroupId: `org.springframework.reactive`
  - ArtifactId: `spring-reactive`
  - Version: `0.1.0.BUILD-SNAPSHOT`

+## Sample application
+[Spring Reactive Playground] is a sample application based on Spring Reactive and on MongoDB, Couchbase and PostgreSQL Reactive database drivers.

 ## Building from Source
 Spring Reactive uses a [Gradle][]-based build system.
 In the instructions